 I opened my mouth to call out Kanika but my larynx had turned to lead.
 In a hypnosis, I put my ear to the tiny gap between the panels, and the sounds that began filling me couldn’t be described any other way than smooching — loud, passionate and raw.
 The duo was breathing heavily and trying little to stifle their moans.

 The Devil was gobbling up the delicious lips…

 “My princess, my queen!” he crooned.

-“I love your lips —your breasts—” I heard him gurgling, as if choking under water.
+“I love your lips —your breasts—” I heard him gurgling from under a lake.

 There came sounds of hasty shuffling and a crash.
 Some book or a stack of sheets got knocked over and pages fell noisily and slipped about the floor.
 A lone sheet careened right through the crack under the door and came to rest before my eyes.
-It had the trademark doodling of cones and orbs Kanika did on any paper she could lay her hands on.
+It had the trademark cones and orbs Kanika doodled on any piece of paper she could lay her hands on.

 Something began scrapping the panel next to the door in the place where the spared chair used to be squeezed in.
 It cheeped and shuddered, cheeped and shuddered.